pfr/VideoSpeedTracker/README.md

 The Video Speed Tracker (VST) is an open source, technically sound, vehicle speed measuring system that can track bidirectional traffic, one lane in each direction (e.g. a typical residential street).
-Beyond a typical home computer, VST requires video from an HD camera, many of which can be purchased for less than $100 (e.g. theFoscam Fi9103EP, power over Ethernet, outdoor camera).
+Beyond a typical home computer, VST requires video from an HD camera, many of which can be purchased for less than $100 (e.g. the Foscam Fi9103EP, power over Ethernet, outdoor camera.
+If you buy a POE camera, be sure to buy something like the TP-LINK TL-PoE150S - about $18 - to power it.).
 You need to have OpenCV 2.4.11 installed.

 Win7telx64 executables have been added on 15 Feb 2016.
 See the section named "Installing executables" in the